 It's a compound effect of new skills being added over time.
 The more skills you pick up and improve, the more you get paid.

-It might seem like a lot to learn, but you don’t need to know everything 100%.
+And don't worry!
+Although it might seem like a lot to learn, you don’t need to know everything 100%.
 You just have to stay on top of your game.

-It's actually one of my favourite things about the industry.
-You soon realize that you’re always learning and growing, making it an incredibly rewarding career.
+It's actually one of my favorite things about the industry.
+You soon realize that you’re always learning and growing, making it an incredibly rewarding career!

 Frequently asked questions about learning to code